Amy Bark

 All MCO counselors are approved to work in all 50 states.

-A Note From Amy
+A Note from Amy Bark

 I am so glad that you have made it to this page, to this space, it shows that you have resilience, that you want more, and you know that you may need someone to assist you in this process.
 I want you to know that before I have even met you, that you have been prayed for and are already deeply loved!
 It is with great joy and honor that I get to work in a field where I can see broken people, broken marriages and broken families fully restored by the grace of God.
 My heart is to serve any client bound by shame, whether that be a drug addiction, sexual addiction, infidelity, victims of sexual abuse, or any of the multitude of ways the devil can keep you trapped feeling unworthy of the love of God.
 I want to provide a safe place, where you say things you never wanted to say out loud, confess things you never thought you would tell anyone and bright to light things that are so deep inside that they continue to weigh you down.
 I want to walk alongside of you as you reinvent yourself, push yourself, and grow in the love and mercy of Jesus Christ our Lord.
 This is your time, this is your moment, this is your rescue story!